 As I was removing window boxes filled with perennials and frost-damaged annuals at the hospice I volunteer at, it dawned on me that these window boxes would look awesome with winter evergreen arrangements in them.
 Evergreen boughs with pops of red for a splash of color against the white walls of the building and snow on the ground.

-Your local dollar store will provide the finishing touches like artificial poinsettia, bows, red berries etc. Battery-powered twinkling lights were also added for nighttime pizzazz.
+Your local dollar store will provide the finishing touches to the winter evergreen arrangements such as artificial poinsettia, bows, red berries etc. Battery-powered twinkling lights were also added for nighttime pizzazz.